PlaidWeb/webmention.js/README.md

 Look at the source code itself for more detailed information.

-## Internationalisation
+## Localization/Internationalization

-You can use [i18next](https://www.i18next.com/) with this library!

-Therefore, translate these strings into the target language:
+This library supports [i18next](https://www.i18next.com/) to provide translations into other languages.
+The following strings are supported:

 | key        | usage                   |
 |------------|-------------------------|